tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Jul 16 2007

-Rich Kuhn (a 25-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Rich Kuhn (a 25-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Rich Kuhn had never preached his views to theists before, and freaked out.
 Rich Kuhn thought about praying to Karma, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Rich Kuhn entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Rich Kuhn used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Rich Kuhn argued that Karma was a personal, physical being that humans can relate to and communicate with.